seeker316/seeker316.github.io/_experiences/cmake_notes.md

 option(BUILD_SHARED_LIBS "Build using shared libraries" ON)
 ```

-update the library to use dll exports.
+Update the library to use dll exports.
 When building a shared library (DLL) on Windows, you must explicitly specify which functions or symbols should be exported from the DLL and which should be imported when using the DLL from another program.

 ```c
 #if defined(_WIN32)
 #  if defined(EXPORTING_MYMATH)